OsmanKAYI/full-stack-roadmap/vscode/extensions.md

   - Views git log, file history, compare branches or commits.
 - **Github Pull Requests and Issues**
   - This extension allows you to review and manage GitHub pull requests and issues in Visual Studio Code.
+- **Image preview**
+  - Shows image preview in the gutter and on hover.
 - **Incrementor**
   - Advanced increment / decrement actions for numbers, enumerators, or just about anything else!
 - **indent-rainbow**